Medicine Grows in the Garden

 Compare offerings and share your lists with others.

-In this four-week summer intensive students will gain an introduction to medicinal plants in late summer within the context of community herbalism.
+In this three-week summer intensive students will gain an introduction to medicinal plants in late summer within the context of community herbalism.
 We will learn to identify and care for medicinal plants in the Longhouse Ethnobotanical Gardens and also gain exposure to basic concepts and issues in botanical medicine –– including body systems, medicine-making, and decolonizing herbalism –– and practice nature journaling.
-Additionally, we will visit local medicinal gardens to further our knowledge and experiences.
+Additionally, we will visit local medicinal gardens and meet local herbalists to further our knowledge and experiences.

 This offering will prepare you for careers and advanced study in:

 Healthcare, herbalism, botany, environmental studies, cultural and Indigenous studies, community studies, education

 Scheduled for: Day and Weekend

 Located in: Olympia

 Spring 2020: Contact faculty or check offering in Canvas for first class meeting date and time.